Automattic/node-wpcom-oauth/Readme.md

 ### WPOAuth#requestAccessToken(fn)

-Start the OAuth2 request to wordpress.com.
-The method execute callback function when it's done.
+Start the OAuth2 request to WordPress.com and execute the callback function when it's done.

-## Example
+## Simple example application

-Into `example/` folder download the npm dependencies:
+See the [example documentation](./example/Readme.md) to run the app

 ```cli
 $ npm install